 "How's it going?"
 Sam Royalle glowed with love.

-She walked into the bar.
+Pi-ek nodded to warn of approaching danger and I turned to see Ae strut on high platform shoes into the bar.
 A hair stylist had affixed waist-long hair extensions.
 Her red satin short shorts left nothing to the imagination and a scarlet halter top covered her flat chest.
 Her nipples showed through the gauzy material.
-They were aroused, but not with passion, and she demanded, “Why you go with other lady?"
+They were aroused by anger and she demanded, “Why you go with other lady?"

-The other girl recognized her services for the evening were required elsewhere and fled the beer bar.
+The free-lancer recognized her services for the evening were required elsewhere and fled the beer bar.
 I should have followed her, but this scene had been rehearsed too many times in my head to not let it play out with my body.

 "Why you not wait me?”
 Her eyes were on fire.